Our Bankruptcy Fees

 Filing fees paid to the court in chapter 7 cases are presently $338, and they are $313 in Chapter 13 cases.
 We can request the court to waive the initial filing fee in a chapter 7 if your income is less than 150 percent of the official poverty guidelines.
 The filing fee cannot be waived in a chapter 13 case, but it can be paid in installments.

 The Law Offices of Evan M. Rosen will take every necessary step to make sure that our clients and their best interests are well served.
-If you or someone you know is considering filing for bankruptcy, call us today at (754) 400-5150 or contact us online.
+If you or anyone you know is considering filing for bankruptcy and obtaining a fresh start from debt and financial challenges, call our Fort Lauderdale and Hollywood bankruptcy lawyers today at (754) 400-5150 or contact us online.
 We can discuss your specific case, how we can help, the options you might have, and our reasonable fee.
-Let the lawyers and staff at the Law Offices of Evan M. Rosen serve you!
+Let the Law Offices of Evan M. Rosen serve you!